-The two tumors categorized as 'amplification' of EGFR by MLPA also proved to have the amplification of EGFR by FISH.
-Among the five tumors categorized as 'gain', three tumors showed EGFR-amplified cancer cells (Fig. 3C and E).
+The two tumors categorized as having EGFR amplification by MLPA also proved to have EGFR amplification by FISH.
+Among the five tumors categorized as gain, three tumors showed EGFR-amplified cancer cells (Fig. 3C and E).
 By performing FISH after IHC we detected two additional tumors with small areas of EGFR amplification.
-In all seven EGFR-amplified tumors, ERBB2- and EGFR-amplified cell populations were found in the vicinity, but they were separated and mutually exclusive as shown in Figs. 3A-E.
+In all seven EGFR-amplified tumors, ERBB2- and EGFR-amplified cell populations were found in the vicinity, but they were separated and mutually exclusive, as shown in Figs. 3A-E.